duclos-cavalcanti/msc-thesis/docs/Proposal.md

         + [NPB](https://www.nas.nasa.gov/software/npb.html), a well known suite of HPC Benchmarks from the NAS divistion
         + Parallel Solver Implementation of Laplace's Heat Diffusion Equations

-## 4. Wrap-up
+## 4. Conclusions

 Finally, given:
-- Prof. Franke's extensive background, especially in and around HPC/MPI
 - Prof. Carsten's field of research heavily centered around HPC/Parallel Computing
 - Open works at Prof. Carsten's chair by Prof. Schulz ( [1](https://www.ce.cit.tum.de/fileadmin/w00cgn/caps/pdf/BAMA-Characterization-of-Benchmarks-Network.pdf), [2](https://www.ce.cit.tum.de/fileadmin/w00cgn/caps/pdf/BAMA-Characterization-of-Benchmarks-Memory.pdf),
 [3](https://www.ce.cit.tum.de/fileadmin/w00cgn/caps/pdf/BAMA-Characterization-of-Benchmarks-IO.pdf)
-), indicate that this __work/tool could be of use to the chair or even ongoing research!__
+), which might indicate such a tool could be of use to the chair/ongoing research!
-- Even openly extended to include OCI-compliant Unikernels as a container technology if relevant for HPC.
+- Openly extended to include OCI-compliant Unikernels as a container technology if relevant for HPC.
+- Prof. Franke's extensive background, especially in and around HPC/MPI.
+- If proven useful, the tool could stand to be used and help around with work/research at the [LRZ](https://www.lrz.de/index.html)

 I believe that the venn diagramm of interests, capability, and feasability of this work is well closed!